Real estate investment in Mauritius

 - 5% on delivery of keys

-- G+2: Apartment in a building with two or more floors with an investment of minimum of 6 million MUR.
-(This system does not give the right of residence and remains subject to validations this device does not give the right of residence and remains subject to the validations of the property by the B.O.I)
+G+2: Apartment in a building with two or more floors with an investment of minimum of 6 million MUR.
+(This device does not give the right of residence and remains subject to the validations of the property by the B.O.I)

 The French Civil Code

-In order to ensure the smooth running of the sale, it is necessary to have recourse to the services of a local notary ... as stated in the Napoleonic Civil Code.
-It is a vestige of the French past of the island, which is not to displease French and other European investors wanting everything to be clear and understandable.
+In order to ensure the smooth running of the sale, it is necessary to have recourse to the services of a local notary as stated in the Napoleonic Civil Code.
+It is a vestige of the French past of the island, which is not to displease French and other European investors wanting clarity and transparency.

 The notary will: